The Highland Council visitor levy consultation and the NC500

 About me

-Ben Makin with bookshelves behind herMy name is Ben Makin, and for over twenty years I worked in business systems and tech in Europe and the UK.
-I worked for telecoms companies, banks, and the NHS.
+Ben Makin with bookshelves behind herMy name is Ben Makin, and for over twenty years I worked in systems and tech for large organisations in Europe and the UK.
 I am good at thinking about unintended consequences.

 I was born and raised in a rural community which has since fractured and broken; I worry about whether my holiday let helps or hinders the local community, so I work hard to make sure it helps local businesses and that my guests will respect this beautiful place which is now my home.